Plan With Your Advisor

 How would you like to give?
 Let’s discuss the options: a lifetime gift, bequest, or deferred gift?
 With case, stock, real estate, retirement accounts, or other assets?

-The Foundation is a public charity, designed to offer the most favorable tax treatment possible for your client’s gift.
+ECCF is a public charity, designed to offer the most favorable tax treatment possible for your client’s gift.
 Our professional staff will help you develop a meaningful, personalized giving plan tailored to your interests.

-Remember, the Foundation exercises strict fiduciary responsibility over all its assets and provides prudent stewardship of donor funds.
+Remember, ECCF exercises strict fiduciary responsibility over all its assets and provides prudent stewardship of donor funds.
 Because gifts to a community foundation are pooled for investment purposes, your client will also enjoy the advantage of a diverse portfolio mix that minimizes risk and enhances the likelihood of a maximum return to charity as the gift grows over time.

 • The Advisor's Role in Philanthropy